mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/ambassador.md

 ## Twitter

 Help spread the word about your funding one tweet at a time!
 You can help spread the word about NSF SBIR with the click of a button.
-Share your story and mention @NSFSBIR or use the hashtag #NSFFunded.
-You can also [check out our Twitter account](https://twitter.com/NSFSBIR) and retweet anything you would like!
+Share your story and mention @NSF or use the hashtag #NSFFunded and #NSFSBIR.
+You can also [check out our Twitter account](https://twitter.com/NSF) and retweet anything you would like!
 Here are some sample tweets you can use too:

-> .@NSFSBIR provides seed funding for science and technology #startups (like us!) https://seedfund.nsf.gov/
+> @NSF provides seed funding for science and technology #startups (like us!) #nsfsbir https://seedfund.nsf.gov/ [Tweet this](https://ctt.ec/ce891)
-[Tweet this](https://ctt.ec/ce891)

-> Proud to be an @NSFSBIR recipient.
-Find out if @NSF can help you, too. https://seedfund.nsf.gov/
+> Proud to be an @NSF recipient.
+Find out if @NSF can help you, too. #nsfsbir [https://seedfund.nsf.gov/](https://seedfund.nsf.gov/)
 [Tweet this](https://ctt.ec/f6qDd)

-> Interested in learning about one of our funders, @NSFSBIR?
-(Video): https://youtu.be/zkwh7Yk9LsY
+> Interested in learning about one of our funders, @NSF? #nsfsbir (Video): https://youtu.be/zkwh7Yk9LsY [Tweet this](https://ctt.ec/1j_53)
-[Tweet this](https://ctt.ec/1j_53)

 ## NSF logo